defenseunicorns/leapfrogai-docs/content/en/docs/local deploy guide/dependencies.md

 ### NVIDIA Drivers

-- Ensure that the proper NVIDIA drivers are installed.
+- Ensure that the proper [NVIDIA drivers](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-22-04) are installed (>=525.60).
 - Follow the [driver download](https://www.nvidia.com/download/index.aspx) by identifying your hardware from the provided list.

 ### CUDA Toolkit

-- Follow the [instructions](https://developer.nvidia.com/cuda-downloads) to download the CUDA toolkit.
+- Follow the [instructions](https://developer.nvidia.com/cuda-downloads) to download the CUDA toolkit (>=12.2x).
+This toolkit is only required on the system that is building the Zarf Packages.

 ### NVIDIA Container Toolkit

-- Follow the [instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) to download the NVIDIA container toolkit.
+- Follow the [instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) to download the NVIDIA container toolkit (>=1.14).
 - After the successful installation of the toolkit, follow the [toolkit instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) to verify that your default Docker runtime is configured for NVIDIA.
 - Verify that the default runtime is changed by running the following command: